ishapiro/aireview/README.md

    - Adjust limits if needed for development
    - Monitor Authentication > Logs for rate limit errors

+6. **Email duplicate detection not working:**
+   - Verify `SUPABASE_SERVICE_ROLE_KEY` is set in environment variables
+   - Check server console for API endpoint errors
+   - Ensure the service role key has admin privileges
+   - Verify the API endpoint is accessible at `/api/auth/check-email`
+   - Check browser console for client-side response handling

+7. **Service role key errors:**
+   - Ensure the key is from Settings → API → service_role (not anon)
+   - Verify the key is properly formatted in `.env` file (no extra spaces)
+   - Check that `nuxt.config.js` exposes the key in runtimeConfig
+   - Restart development server after adding the key

 **Testing Authentication:**

 The application includes built-in testing functions (commented out in production):